ScienceZoneUK/science-zone-uk/Microbits/knightrider_lv2/README.md

     display.set_pixel(2, y, 9)  # Column stays the same (x=2)
 ```

+### 🧠 Explanation:
+- Now we loop through rows (`y`) instead of columns.
+- This lights a vertical line down column 2.

+### 💬 Questions to Think About:
+- Why are we only changing `y` in the loop?
+- What happens if you change `x` to 0 or 4?
+- Can you light a different column by changing one number?

 ---

-## 🔁 Stage 4: Sweep a Column Left to Right and Back
+## 🔁 Stage 4 : Sweep a Column Left to Right and Back

 ### 🎯 Goal: Use nested loops to animate a sweeping column